 - Penetration Testing: You need to be certain your network is secure.
 HALOCK’s financial network penetration testing services measure the effectiveness of current safeguards and recommend critical remediation and upgrades.
 Verify your networks, wireless, web applications, and employees are securing your sensitive data and private information.
 A Recurring Penetration Testing program can assess your safeguards throughout the year for a proactive security approach.

 - Incident Response and Forensic Services: Incidents happen.
 When they do, banking and financial firms need to know everything they can to catch those responsible and prevent incidents from occurring again.
-HALOCK’s incident response process, management and forensic services can help.
+HALOCK’s incident response process, management, and forensic services can help.
+Assess your network with a compromise assessment.
 The proper response to an attack can help minimize damage and further risk – get your team response-ready.
 Explore an ongoing program that gets in front of any potential threats or attacks with an Incident Response Readiness as a Service (IRRaaS) program.

 - Third Party Risk Management (TPRM) /Vendor Risk Management – Ensure third-party partners are aligned with your organization’s risk controls.
 Vendors and contractors serve as an extension of your group.
 They represent you and should operate under your business requirements.
 A required best practice is to always conduct a supplier risk assessment to keep your vendors on point with your security posture.
 HALOCK can help build and manage a specific TPRM program for your financial services environment.